tinacms/tina.io/content/blog/tina-1-0-announcement.md

 ## New pricing in effect

-Tina's new pricing will go into effect now that Tina is out of Beta.
+Tina Cloud's new pricing will go into effect now that Tina is out of Beta.
+For organizations that were created during the beta phase, pricing will go into effect on December 1st.
 ![Tina Launch Pricing](https://res.cloudinary.com/forestry-demo/image/upload/v1667564867/tina-io/blog/TinaCMS_pricing_1.png)

 If you have any questions about out pricing, [Please contact us](mailto:support@tina.io)